 Appetite is writ large on a moonscape of tar sands,

-on the big gulps of mountaintop removal.
+on big gulps of mountaintop removal.
 Monster trucks

-in the parking lot of the Mall of America.
-Our claw marks
+in the Mall of America.
+Our claw marks on every shiny.

-letting go, to learn what we’ll need to know when the big fire sale
+what we’ll need to know when the big fire sale comes,

-comes, when what we offer up is ability to see, or walk, or breathe.
+when what we offer up is eyesight, walking, breath itself.